Demonstrative: Distal and proximal demonstratives

 These four-way distinctions are often termed proximal, mesioproximal, mesiodistal, and distal.

+Non-distal contrasts

 Many non-European languages make further distinctions; for example, whether the object referred to is uphill or downhill from the speaker, whether the object is visible or not (as in Malagasy), and whether the object can be pointed to as a whole or only in part.
 The Eskimo–Aleut languages, and the Kiranti branch of the Sino-Tibetan language family are particularly well known for their many contrasts.

 The demonstratives in Seri are compound forms based on the definite articles (themselves derived from verbs) and therefore incorporate the positional information of the articles (standing, sitting, lying, coming, going) in addition to the three-way spatial distinction.
 This results in a quite elaborated set of demonstratives.

 Demonstrative series in other languages

 Latin had several sets of demonstratives, including hic, haec, hoc ("this near me"); iste, ista, istud ("that near you"); and ille, illa, illud ("that over there") – note that Latin has not only number, but also three grammatical genders.
 The third set of Latin demonstratives (ille, etc.), developed into the definite articles in most Romance languages, such as el, la, los, las in Spanish, and le, la, les in French.

 With the exception of Romanian, and some varieties of Spanish and Portuguese, the neuter gender has been lost in the Romance languages.
 Spanish and Portuguese have kept neuter demonstratives: